 Pursuant to RCW 28B.50.140

 (13) and Title IX of the Education Amendments Act of 1972, 20 U.S.C.
 Sec.
-1681, Clover Park Technical College may impose disciplinary sanctions against a student who commits, attempts to commit, or aids, abets, incites, encourages, or assists another person to commit, an act(s) of sexual misconduct.
-The supplemental procedures provided for in WAC 495C-121-210 through 495C-121-270
+1681, the Seattle Colleges may impose disciplinary sanctions against a student who commits, attempts to commit, or aids, abets, incites, encourages, or assists another person to commit, an act(s) of "sexual harassment."

-(1) Quid pro quo harassment.
-A college employee conditioning the provision of an aid, benefit, or service on an individual's participation in unwelcome sexual conduct.
+(1) Title IX quid pro quo harassment.
+Quid pro quo harassment occurs when a student in their capacity as an employee of the Seattle Colleges conditions the provision of an aid, benefit, or service of the Seattle Colleges on an individual's participation in unwelcome sexual conduct.

-(2) Hostile environment.
-Unwelcome conduct that a reasonable person would find to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to Clover Park Technical College's educational programs or activities, or employment.
+(2) Title IX hostile environment.
+Unwelcome sexual or gender-based conduct that a reasonable person would find to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the Seattle Colleges' educational programs or activities, or employment.

 (3) Sexual assault.
 Sexual assault includes the following conduct: